christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 8.2.
 The 'Achaemenid' Empire is the Parthian Empire\
 8.3.
 Fabricating 'Ancient' Egypt\
 8.4.
 Rome: The Phantom Empire on the Tiber\
 8.5.
-The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)\
+The edici-Jesuit Forgery (14th - 18th centuries)\
 8.6.
 The Jesuit Operation (16th-18th c.)\
 Part 9.
 Sects of the Imperial Cult\
 9\.
 Identifying the Flavian Scribes\